perfectmak/libra-core/Readme.md

 import { LibraWallet, Account as LibraAccount } from 'libra-core';

-// please don't use this mnemonic outside of this sample code const wallet = new LibraWallet({
+// please don't use this mnemonic outside of this sample code
+// also mnemonics are optional.
+If you don't specify one a random mnemonic is generated and used. const wallet = new LibraWallet({
         mnemonic: 'upgrade salt toy stable drop paddle' });